natman/ovirt_renew_certs/README.md

 ovirt_renew_certs
 =========

 `oVirt` needs (at least) self generated certificates to make the engine and the hosts safely communicate.
-They are now valid 365 days by default.
-If a those certificates are not valid anymore, the hosts can't communicate anymore with the engine and the vms go into an unknown state.
+They are now by default valid for 365 days.
+If those certificates expirate, the hosts can't communicate anymore with the engine and the vms go into an unknown state.
 ![image](https://user-images.githubusercontent.com/1138093/165585909-0a2ffa92-7e03-454b-8828-6ac96a7755e0.png)

 The official way to renew certificates is to put the concerned host into maintenance and check `enroll certificates`, but this is not possible anymore when certificates have expirated, neither it is possible to interact with vms to migrate them or properly shutdown them.
-In this cas ,the only way is to use virsh shutdown and finally fence the host.
+In this cas ,the only way is to use `virsh shutdown` and finally fence the host.
 An intermediary solution is given by RedHat https://access.redhat.com/solutions/3532921, and this ansible role aims to automate it.

 The role can also be used when certificates are about to expire or if you want to chose a longer cert validity than 365 days.